Trump Attacks Civil Rights Hero Lewis As 'All Talk' After He Questions His Legitimacy

 Trump also claimed that Lewis's Atlanta-based district was "in horrible shape and falling apart (not to mention crime infested)."
 As the Atlanta Journal Constitution notes, the district is about 58 percent black, 33 percent white and has a growing Hispanic population.
 It includes the Hartsfield-Jackson Atlanta International Airport, the Centers for Disease Control and Prevention and the headquarters of Coca Cola and Delta Air Lines.
 It also includes several top colleges such as the historically black Morehouse College and Clark Atlanta University, along with Emory University and Georgia Tech.

-And while the district does have an 8.2 percent unemployment rater, higher than the national average of just below 5 percent, more than 40 percent in the district have a bachelor's degree or higher, higher than the national average.
+And while the district does have an 8.2 percent unemployment rate, higher than the national average of just below 5 percent, more than 40 percent in the district have a bachelor's degree or higher, higher than the national average.
+Copyright 2017 NPR.
+To see more, visit http://www.npr.org/.